 From this start, Ctesibius’s water clocks evolved into gadgets of amazing sophistication, with feedback mechanisms that allowed them to run as long as the topmost clepsydra was kept full of water; some were even capable of chiming the hour.
 It would be some 1800 years before a more accurate method of measuring time was devised.

-The story goes that, having demonstrated his genius with his water clock, the humble barber’s son was invited to join the Museum of Alexandria — and, indeed, may have eventually become its head.
-He spent the rest of his life beavering away in his workshop, inventing more of the sorts of everyday conveniences for ordinary people which caused the rarefied likes of Archimedes to turn up their noses in disgust: pipe organs, lawn sprinklers, catapults.
+The story goes that, having demonstrated his genius with his water clock, Ctesibius the humble barber’s son was invited to join the Museum of Alexandria — and, indeed, may have become its head in time.
+He spent the rest of his life beavering away in his workshop, inventing more of the sorts of everyday conveniences for ordinary people which caused the rarefied likes of Archimedes to turn up their noses in disgust: pipe organs, lawn sprinklers, etc.

 We know shockingly little today about the man with the auspicious name of Hero, who was widely regarded during his own time and long afterward as the most prolific inventor of complex, often semi-autonomous machinery that the world had ever known.
 We can identify even the rough era in which he lived thanks only to a lunar eclipse that we know to have taken place in AD 62, and which we find mentioned in one of his surviving writings; thus we know that he was alive and active during that year.
 But there is, alas, little else we can say about Hero the man with any degree of certainty whatsoever.
 So, his writings about the things he made will have to speak for him.
 Many of them too have been lost to us, but a fair number have reached us, either in the original Greek or in later translations into Latin or Arabic.
 They speak eloquently of his extraordinary ingenuity.